 The following tutorial paper presents LTSwb through several examples:

 - A. Scalas, M. Bartoletti.
 "The LTS WorkBench" (Proc.
 ICE 2015)

 You can try LTSwb in two ways: by downloading the precompiled binaries, or its source code.

-You will need to install Scala
+You will need to install Scala, and then:

 - download ltswb-assembly-0.0.3.jar (last update: Jun 5, 2015; sha1sum: 00b169872bef54364184000c07c76fb74b63e2f5)